Different types or modes of breathing require a slightly different process to allow for inspiration and expiration.

 Ideally, diaphragmatic breathing is our natural way of breathing.

-If it is not, and there may be many reasons why it is not, the awareness of what type of breathing it most uses is the beginning of changing the way you breathe to a different pattern.
+If it is not, and there may be many reasons why it is not, the awareness of what type of breathing it most uses is the beginning of changing the way you live to a different pattern.

-Normal Breathing Pattern (Normal Breathing Cycle)
+Regular Breathing Pattern (Normal Breathing Cycle)

 – Inhalation is 1.5-2 s.